-The dental team includes four dentists, three dental nurses and two dental hygienists.
-The practice has two treatment rooms, a decontamination room and a waiting area.
+The dental team includes 11 dentists, seven dental nurses, three dental hygienists, two receptionists and a practice manager.
+The practice has five treatment rooms.

 Summary of findings

 The practice is owned by an individual who is the principal dentist there.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.